kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 +---------------------------+--------------------------------------+------------------------------+-------------+--------------+-------------+----------------+
 ```

-We are ready to apply horizontal scale on this group replication.
+So, we can see that our group replication cluster has 3 members.
+Now, we are ready to apply the horizontal scale on this group replication.

-#### Horizontal Scaling
+#### Scale Up

-Here, we are going to scale up the number of server nodes of the `MySQL` group replication.
+Here, we are going to add 2 members in our group replication using horizontal scaling.

 **Create MySQLOpsRequest:**

+In order to scale up your cluster, you have to create a `MySQLOpsRequest` cr with your desired number of members after scaling.
 Below is the YAML of the `MySQLOpsRequest` crd that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1